Accident Lawyer

 Bicyclists must obey the same traffic laws as other drivers, but for DUI purposes, the standards are slightly different.
 While most cyclists cannot be charged with a DUI, they could still receive traffic tickets, disorderly conduct charges, or other criminal offenses for riding while drunk.

 The best way to avoid any traffic offense if you are drunk is to use public transit vehicles or rideshares, or consider walking instead.
 It is better to avoid a misdemeanor or felony on your biking or driving record.
+Riders should also understand the rules regarding wearing headphones while biking in Illinois, as staying alert is essential for safe cycling.

 At Chicago Bike Injury Lawyers, we believe in protecting the rights of injured cyclists and pedestrians.
 Our goal is to educate the public about DWIs, DUIs, and other charges related to alcohol and drugs to make our roads safer.
 If you have been injured in this type of collision, we have the experience to establish liability and fight for every dollar you deserve from the at-fault person.
+Understanding impaired cycling risks at intersections can also help riders recognize situations where crashes are more likely to occur.

 Contact us today at 312-646-3708 for a free consultation about your drunk driving or drunk riding accident.